Bho007/MPEG-2-TS-Decoder/README.md

 # MPEG-2 TS Video Decoder
+**Created by Ailin Saggau-Lyons and Bhavesh Singhal under the supervision of Robert Xiao for CPSC 448B.**

 This is a simple MPEG-2 TS video decoder that works with a single TS stream video file.
-The decoder allows the user to set a destination folder where they can store all the decoded frames.
+The decoder allows the user to set a destination folder where they can store all the decoded frames of a desired input file.

-Created by Ailin Saggau-Lyons and Bhavesh Singhal under the supervision of Robert Xiao for CPSC 448B.
+To compile, run the cmake program with the CMakeLists.txt in the project-code directory.

 ### Bugs/Problems